 Posts

-Is the Market Getting Ahead of Itself?
 I launched Main Street Investor during the sharp sell-off back in April.
 If you recall, I urged investors not to get scared out of the market during that downturn.
 If you kept a level head, you likely had much to gain.
 Now that we’re approaching all-time highs, I want to share my thoughts on investing in this kind of climate.
 As I said in Navigating Market Turmoil , investors often get spooked into poor decisions during downturns.
 Just as important, though, is avoiding recklessness when markets are going well.
 I believe the risk now lies more in the latter.
 I’m not here to call market tops or bottoms, but I hope to provide guidance on how to think both strategically and tactically across different market conditions.
 Incredible Market Resilience I’ve been astounded by the market’s ability to keep pushing upward despite serious challenges.
-Back in April, when pundits were calling for the end of American exceptionalism, the main threat wa...
+Back in April, when pundits were calling for the end of American exceptionalism, the main threat was Trump’s trade war.
+While that was a major co...

 Regeneron Stock: A Look into My Investing Process